cuckookernel/CarND-Adv-Lane/writeup.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-The function `draw_search_windows` (line 416) takes a warped binary image of the road along with computed fits and margins draws search stripes around the lanes
+The function `draw_lane` (line 560) takes a warped binary image of the road along with computed fits and margins draws the lane area on the road.
 This function is called at the end of `pipeline_on_bgr_img` (line 159) which integrates all steps above in a single function.
-After calling it we unwarp and fuse the result with original image .
+After calling it we unwarp and fuse the result with original image.
 Here is an example:

 ![alt text][image6]